Keyword: Chocolate, Chocolate Chip Cookies, Cookies

 As soon as the milk solids turn dark golden brown, pour the butter into a measuring cup and let it cool to room temperature (ideally about 75°F)

-Place the cooled butter and water into the bowl of your stand mixer (or a large bowl for a hand-held mixer).
-Add both sugars, salt and vanilla, and mix on medium speed ONLY until the butter-sugar mix becomes creamy and a shade lighter (see pictures in post).
-This is important, as it prevents the cookies from being greasy once baked.
-DO NOT MIX TOO MUCH, if you add more air, the cookie dough will end up needing more flour.
+Place the melted and cooled butter and water into the bowl of your stand mixer (or a large bowl for a hand-held mixer).
+Add both sugars, salt and vanilla, and mix on low - medium speed ONLY until the butter-sugar mix becomes emulsified (creamy), smooth, and just a shade lighter (see pictures in post).
+It's important NOT TO INCORPORATE air into the mix, and to have the mixture smooth.
+Emulsifying the mix prevents the cookies from being greasy once baked.
+DO NOT MIX TOO MUCH, if you add more air, the cookie dough will end up needing more flour and have a cakey texture.

 Add the eggs, and mix until just mixed through.
 The cold eggs will bring the temperature of the dough down as well.